RETIRING IN MEXICO: WHAT AMERICANS ACTUALLY NEED TO KNOW IN 2026

 SAMPLE MONTHLY BUDGET FOR A COUPLE IN PUERTO VALLARTA

-Most couples settling comfortably in Puerto Vallarta land in the $2,500 to $3,500 range per month.
+Most couples settling comfortably in Puerto Vallarta land in the $2,970 to $4,750 range per month, depending heavily on neighbourhood and lifestyle.
 In cities like Mérida and Lake Chapala, a similar quality of life typically costs $500 to $1,000 less.
-Mexico City and San Miguel de Allende tend to run somewhat higher, particularly on rent.
+Mexico City and San Miguel de Allende tend to run somewhat similar, particularly on rent.
+For a fuller breakdown of the numbers, including what Social Security covers and the one-off costs of arriving, see our guide to how much money you need to retire in Mexico.

 Rental prices for apartments are typically quoted in MXN.
 A well-located two-bedroom apartment in Puerto Vallarta runs between MXN 25,000 and MXN 40,000 per month at current rates.
 In more premium areas or newer developments closer to the marina, expect MXN 40,000 to MXN 60,000 for a similar size with higher-end finishes.